trshant-sugoi/stackedit/drafts/2019-02-25-Compiler-I-AST.md

 SA2  ->> Synaptic Analyser: AST
 ```

 * **CST : Concrete Syntax tree** - So This stage comes up with a parse tree.
 How does it do that?
 It looks at the expression and sees which rule it will agree with.
+This "see which rule it will agree with" bit is to  see which kind of token parsing is being used.
 	```mermaid
 	graph TD
 		A1["Exp"]